SparkleFaerieCoder/SpotifySongApp/README.md

 Learnings:

-1. Integration with Spotify (OAuth)
+1. Spotify integration and current options available for React Native.
 2. Mocking data/data relationships
 3. New tooling and libraries